 Book Ends: The film begins and ends in the village that Balain lived in.

 Break the Haughty: King Guy de Lusignan, after he is defeated by Saladin and paraded naked on a donkey.
 The director's cut reveals that it actually didn't work; Guy still tried to kill Balian, and was again defeated in a duel by Balian (who spares his life ).

 Beauty Equals Goodness: Subverted, since the hideous leper King Baldwin is a good guy and a competent ruler in spite of his disease-ravaged face.
 (And has a Cool Mask, which helps).
+Subverted also with Guy de Lusignan, who is properly evil but played by the quite handsome Martin Csokas.
 Played completely straight with Balian (played by Orlando Bloom) and Sibylla (played by Eva Green) however.

 Bullying a Dragon: The Templars do this constantly to the Saracens and are proud of it, confident that their army cannot be beaten because it is a Christian army.

 California Doubling: Huesca, Spain stands for France, Seville stands for Jerusalem, and Morocco stands for any exterior shot in the Holy Land.

 Chess Motifs: King Baldwin's introductory scene, with an echo by Balian later.

 Cool Helmet: Ubiquitous.
 Makes sense given the time and place.

 Cool Mask / Mask Power: King Baldwin's mask.
 Hey, if you have to hide your disease-ridden face, at least do it in style.